-A RAW image file contains minimally processed data from the image sensor and needs processing before you can print or edit them.
-When you shoot in a JPEG format, the image is compressed and some information is lost and non-recoverable, while RAW images are non-compromised high-quality images preserving all the necessary data from the sensor.
+A RAW image file contains minimally processed data from the image sensor and needs processing before you can print or edit it.
+When you shoot in the JPEG format, the image is compressed and some information is lost and non-recoverable, while RAW images are non-compromised high-quality images preserving all the necessary data from the sensor.

-There are many free and open source applications to manipulate RAW images in Linux.
-In this article, we have compiled 6 best Software to handle RAW images in Linux.
+There are many free and open-source applications to manipulate RAW images on Linux.
+In this article, we have compiled some of the best tools.

 1. RawTherapee